 I focused on the "longest duration" ASOS timeseries: 75, 85, or more years old.

-First I looked at Palm Springs CA (where I live - see above), then I looked at Sacramento CA (the closest airport to the property in NE California - see above).
-Then I looked in Hawaii (Molokai) again for personal reasons.
+First I looked at Palm Springs CA (where I live - see above), Then I looked in Hawaii (Molokai) again for personal reasons.
+Then I looked at Sacramento CA (the closest airport to the property in NE California - see above).

 Then I looked at some arctic sites (Murmansk, Newfoundland...).
-Then other deserts (in the near east and middle east where "everybody knows" it is getting warmer), Europe (Munich, Stockholm, etc).
-"Everybody knows" that Stockholm has been warming over the decades too.
+Then other deserts (in the near east and middle east), Sites in Europe (Munich, Stockholm, etc).
 I looked at other US sites, sites in S. America, Australia, China, India. etc.

 I did not cherry pick.
-I just looked at each "interesting region" (interesting to me) and chose the very first airport in the list which had data going back to the 1930s or before.
+I just looked at each "interesting region" (interesting to me) and chose the very first airport in the list which had data going back to the early 1940s or before.

 Let's start with Palm Springs.
 I visualized each site (starting with Palm Springs) using four graphs of their respective ASOS data: The first graph is always a "sanity check": I just look at all the hourly data for the year 2020 (January 1st to December 31st - every hour) and plot it.

 There are a number of things to notice here: 1) the high frequency oscillations are daily ("diurnal") oscillations in temperatures.
-2) The very low-frequency sinusoidal modulation that takes all year is the annual, seasonal temperature oscillation.
-And 3) the medium scale "chaotic" modulation is "weather" - perturbations that take a few days to a few weeks.
+2) The very low-frequency cycle (low-high-low) that takes all year is the annual, seasonal temperature oscillation.
+And 3) the medium scale chaotic modulation is weather - perturbations that take a few days to a few weeks.

 Now let's look at the entire data series for Palm Springs: From the 1940s to June 2022, about an 80 year span of hourly data: